Silicon Valley gender lawsuit heads to closing arguments

-SAN FRANCISCO (Reuters) - A landmark Silicon Valley sex bias case that has forced venture capital firm Kleiner Perkins Caufield & Byers to air awkward details about its operations goes to closing arguments on Tuesday after four weeks of testimony.
+SAN FRANCISCO, March 24 (Reuters) - A landmark Silicon Valley sex bias case that has forced venture capital firm Kleiner Perkins Caufield & Byers to air awkward details about its operations goes to closing arguments on Tuesday after four weeks of testimony.

 That will pave the way for a California jury to deliberate claims by former Kleiner partner Ellen Pao that have helped spark a broad discussion about sexism in the notoriously clubby tech start-up scene.